Permutation invariance in last-passage percolation and the distribution of the Busemann process: Proof of invariance

 \begin{proof}[Proof of Theorem \ref{T:LppInv}] Consider two neighboring rows $r$ and $r+1$, and consider the joint distribution of all passage times with lower-left endpoint on row $r$ and upper-right endpoint on row $r+1$.
 Proposition \ref{prop:passage times-preserved} and Proposition \ref{prop:rates-exchanged} tell us that the joint distribution of this collection

 is invariant under interchange of the parameters $b_r$ and $b_{r+1}$ associated to the two rows.
-In fact, we have an explicit coupling under which all these passage times are the same before and after the interchange.
+In fact, these two results give an explicit coupling under which all these passage times are the same before and after the interchange.

 Note that in fact, many other passage times are also preserved by the same operation.
 Passage times with lower-left endpoint above row $r+1$, or with upper-right endpoint below row $r$ do not use the weights in rows $r$ and $r+1$ and are unaffected.
 Meanwhile, all passage times whose lower-left endpoint is on or below row $r$, and whose upper-right endpoint is on or above row $r+1$, depend on the weights in rows $r$ and $r+1$ only through the collection of passage times in (\ref{Lp-collection}).
 For example, let $x_1\leq y_1$ and $x_2<r, y_2>r+1$.
 Then,